Department of Veterans Affairs.

 In addition to §§ 1.218 and 17.33, the behavior of patients is specifically governed by current 38 CFR 17.106.
 It requires, in part, that VA maintain the good conduct of patients through “corrective and disciplinary procedure.”
 However, current § 17.106, which VA promulgated in 1973 and last amended over 10 years ago, does not adequately reflect modern practice or VA's policy regarding disruptive patients in the health care setting, which opposes the use of punishment in the management of disruptive patients.
 Instead, it reflects the view that patients exhibiting disruptive behavior must be punished.
 For example, current § 17.106 emphasizes disciplining patients who do not engage in “good conduct,” and includes measures (such as withholding pass privileges) that do not differentiate between providing care and ensuring the safety of others.
 Moreover, the current rule could be viewed as interfering with VA's legal obligation to provide medical care to certain veterans and non-veterans.
 Accordingly, VA has determined that amendments to current regulations are necessary to implement its policy regarding disruptive patients, which emphasizes continuation of treatment.

 On June 1, 2010, we proposed to amend § 17.106 to prescribe the remedial measures VA will take when a patient is disruptive and the procedures for implementing those measures.
 75 FR 30,306.
 We stated that our intent was to minimize the risk of a particular patient jeopardizing the health or safety of others, or disrupting the safe provision of medical care to another patient, in a VA medical facility.
 We received three comments on the proposed rule.
-All of the commenters supported the proposed rule, and there were no adverse comments on the content of the proposed regulation text or on the rationales for the regulation text that we had provided in the notice of proposed rulemaking.
+All of the commenters supported the proposed rule, and there were no adverse comments on the content of the proposed regulation text or on the rationales for the regulation text that we Start Printed Page 69882had provided in the notice of proposed rulemaking.